About East Bay Mini Maker Faire:

 To contact us, please write: info (AT) ebmakerfaire (DOT) com.

 What and why: A Maker Faire is about celebrating learning and doing – not just the finished and perfect end product.
-It’s a place to show projects, share what we’re learning with others, and celebrate the fun and freedom of being an amateur.
+It’s a place to show projects, and share what we’re learning with others.

 Featuring both established and emerging local “makers,” the East Bay Mini Maker Faire is a family-friendly celebration featuring rockets and robots, digital fabrication, DIY science and technology, urban farming and sustainability, alternative energy, bicycles, unique hand-made crafts, music and local food, and educational workshops and installations..